mui/material-ui/pages/api/form-control.md

 # FormControl

 Provides context such as dirty/focused/error/required for form inputs.
+Relying on the context provides high flexibilty and ensures that the state always stay consitent across the children of the `FormControl`.
+This context is used by the following components:
+ - FormLabel
+ - FormHelperText
+ - Input
+ - InputLabel

 ## Props
 | Name | Type | Default | Description |